Chillax-ORG/chillaxdocs/Writerside/topics/VencordFaq.md

 * After that, find the CSS variable `--group-chat-font` and provide the font name that you like to use within `" "` (double quote).

-* Make sure that the font that you are trying to set is available in the theme context.
+* Make sure that the font that you're trying to set is available in the theme context.

 ### 8. CHILLAX is laggy or slow, very slow, any fix?